How to Marry a Millionaire: Television adaptation

 In 1957, the film was adapted into a sitcom also titled How to Marry a Millionaire.
 It starred Barbara Eden (as Loco Jones), Merry Anders (Michelle "Mike" Page), Lori Nelson (Greta Lindquist) and as Nelson's later replacement, Lisa Gaye as Gwen Kirby.
 It aired in syndication for two seasons.

 Remake

 In 2000, 20th Century Fox Television produced a made-for-TV remake, How to Marry a Billionaire: A Christmas Tale.
-It reversed the sex roles, and had three men looking to marry wealthy females.
+It reversed the sex roles, and had three men looking to marry wealthy women.
 It starred John Stamos, Joshua Malina and Shemar Moore.

 In 2007, Nicole Kidman bought the rights to How to Marry a Millionaire under her production company Blossom Films, intending to produce and possibly star in a remake.